Interstate 95 in Pennsylvania: Bucks County

-Upon crossing Poquessing Creek, I-95 enters Bensalem Township in Bucks County and continues northeast parallel to the Amtrak line past suburban residential areas and some commercial developemt in the community of Andalusia.
-The freeway comes to a trumpet interchange with the eastern terminus of PA 63, which heads northwest on the Woodhaven Road freeway into Northeast Philadelphia and provides access to the Philadelphia Mills shopping mall.
-Past this interchange, I-95 passes northwest of a park-and-ride lot at Cornwells Heights station on Amtrak's Northeast Corridor and SEPTA's Trenton Line, with a southbound exit and northbound entrance serving the park-and-ride lot at the train station.
+Upon crossing Poquessing Creek, I-95 enters Bensalem Township in Bucks County and continues northeast parallel to the Amtrak line past suburban residential areas and some commercial development in the community of Andalusia.
+The freeway comes to a trumpet interchange with the eastern terminus of PA 63, which heads northwest on the Woodhaven Road freeway into Northeast Philadelphia and provides access to the Franklin Mall.
+Past this interchange, I-95 passes northwest of a park and ride lot at Cornwells Heights station on Amtrak's Northeast Corridor and SEPTA's Trenton Line, with a southbound exit and northbound entrance serving the park-and-ride lot at the train station.
 The road continues alongside the railroad tracks through developed suburban areas in the community of Cornwells Heights.
 I-95 reaches a diamond interchange with the eastern terminus of PA 132 at Street Road before the Amtrak line splits to the east and the highway comes to a bridge over US 13 with no access.
 The freeway passes near wooded residential neighborhoods before it crosses Neshaminy Creek, at which point it heads into Bristol Township.

 Upon crossing into Bristol Township, I-95 comes to a directional T interchange with a short freeway stub connecting to PA 413 north of the borough of Bristol.
 From here, the freeway curves north and passes near industrial parks.
 I-95 reaches a partial interchange with the terminus of I-295, which continues north (east) along the Delaware Expressway, and the eastern terminus of I-276, which follows the Pennsylvania Turnpike.
 At this interchange, I-95 travels on flyover ramps to connect to the eastbound turnpike.
 This interchange has a northbound exit and southbound entrance with I-295 and a southbound exit and northbound entrance with I-276.
 Following this interchange, I-95 passes over PA 413 and heads east along the four-lane Pennsylvania Turnpike, although I-95 is not signed as part of the turnpike.
 The route runs through wooded areas with nearby development.
 Farther east, the road crosses Mill Creek and reaches a trumpet interchange connecting to US 13.
 Past this interchange, I-95 passes over an East Penn Railroad line and comes to the southbound all-electronic Delaware River Bridge toll gantry, where tolls can be paid with E-ZPass or toll by plate at highway speeds.
 From here, I-95 heads onto the Delaware River–Turnpike Toll Bridge, a through arch bridge, passing over US 13, the Delaware Canal, and Amtrak's Northeast Corridor before crossing the Delaware River.
 At this point, the Pennsylvania Turnpike ends and I-95 continues east (north) into New Jersey as the Pearl Harbor Memorial Extension of the New Jersey Turnpike, which connects to the mainline of the New Jersey Turnpike.